 Fewer technologies have done more for marketing than email.
-It’s fast, inexpensive, and delivers a lot of data to pore over.
+It’s fast, inexpensive, delivers a lot of data to pour over, and there are various different kinds of emails to leverage.
 But one facet of email marketing tends to be grossly underused — and it’s a shame because it’s a great, easy way to gather invaluable client data.
 That facet is email marketing surveys and polling.

 When you use email marketing to send out email surveys or you place a poll right on your Website, you’re doing more than bypassing the usual mail or telephone survey.
 You’re saving money, connecting with your recipients, and showing all your permission-based subscribers that you truly care what they think.
 Keep reading for more info.